Conveniently located to serve Seattle and Bellevue

 Types of Tummy Tucks

 Traditional Tummy Tuck: The incision is horizontal across the bikini line.
 The length of the incision is based on how much excess skin there is and contouring.
 The incision is kept low and hidden by should be hidden by underwear.
-The mons area is also lifted with this technique and belly button is transposed.
-The rectus or 6 pack muscles are plicated or tightened like a corset and the excess skin and fat is removed.
-Liposuction may combine with a tummy tuck and usually performed on the sides or flank areas.
+The mons area is also lifted with this technique and the belly button is transposed.
+The rectus or 6 pack muscles are plicated or tightened like a corset and the excess skin and fat are removed.
+Liposuction may combine with a tummy tuck and is usually performed on the sides or flank areas.

 Mini-Tummy Tuck: This variant of a traditional tummy tuck will not give the full contour of the traditional tummy tuck.
 There is no plication of the muscles and the belly button is generally not transposed.
-True candidates for this procedure are uncommon and is limited to those with a small amount of skin laxity low down with no excess fat above the belly button.
+True candidates for this procedure are uncommon and are limited to those with a small amount of skin laxity low down with no excess fat above the belly button.

-Fleur Di Lis Tummy tuck Abdominoplasty: This is a traditional tummy tuck horizontal incision combined with a vertical midline incision.
+Fleur De Lis Tummy tuck Abdominoplasty: This is a traditional tummy tuck horizontal incision combined with a vertical midline incision.
 The midline incision is a necessity to contour the full torso in those with a large amount of circumferential excess tissue.
 The horizontal incision simply is not enough to get all the skin out.
 The incision pattern looks like a large T.

 Reverse Tummy Tuck: This essentially is an incision along the breast creases or IMF.
 This pulls up the upper abdominal skin laxity towards the breast.
 It is sometimes needed in those that have a large amount of upper abdominal tissue to be removed.

 Dr. Parikh is skilled in all forms of tummy tuck procedures and an expert in body contouring.
-In consultation a tailored, customized plan for you will be developed so that you reach your desired goals in a safe fashion.
+In consultation, a tailored, customized plan for you will be developed so that you reach your desired goals in a safe fashion.

-Candidates for Tummy Tuck:
+Candidates for Tummy Tuck